kyrietop11/BDSFusion/README.md

 # *<center>BDSFusion: Bidirectional-Driven Saliency Fusion Network for Infrared Dual-Band Images</center>*
-This is the official code for **“BDSFusion: Bidirectional-Driven Saliency Fusion Network for Infrared Dual-Band Images”**. **Note:** Currently, we have only made the core modules of the model's code public.
-Once our paper is accepted, we will make the full code publicly available.
+This is the official code for **”BDSFusion: Bidirectional-Driven Saliency Fusion Network for Infrared Dual-Band Images”** (Information Fusion, 2025).

 ## Motivation
 <table>